utdata/icj-class/bootstrap/bootstrap-class-01.md

 ## Goals

-- We'll set up a new Node/npm/gulp project environment.
+- We'll set up a new Node/npm/gulp project environment from scratch.
 - Discuss the benefits of using a mobile-first framework.
 - Use Bootstrap's grid-system to create a responsive website.
 - Add pre-built components like navigation, jumbotron displays, etc.